Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV

 Monitoring of Response to Therapy and Adverse Events (including IRIS)

-).
-Common pyrimethamine toxicities such as rash, nausea, and bone marrow suppression (neutropenia, anemia, and thrombocytopenia) often can be reversed by increasing the leucovorin dose to 10, 25, or 50 mg 4 times daily (CIII
+Changes in antibody titers are not useful for monitoring responses to therapy.
+Patients with TE should be monitored routinely for adverse events and clinical and radiologic improvement (AIII).
+Common pyrimethamine toxicities such as rash, nausea, and bone marrow suppression (neutropenia, anemia, and thrombocytopenia) often can be reversed by increasing the leucovorin dose to 10, 25, or 50 mg 4 times daily (CIII).

 Common sulfadiazine toxicities include rash, fever, leukopenia, hepatitis, nausea, vomiting, diarrhea, renal insufficiency, and crystalluria.
 Common clindamycin toxicities include fever, rash, nausea, diarrhea (including pseudomembranous colitis or diarrhea related to Clostridium difficile toxin), and hepatotoxicity.
 Common TMP-SMX toxicities include rash, fever, leukopenia, thrombocytopenia, and hepatotoxicity.
-Common atovaquone toxicities include nausea, vomiting, diarrhea, rash, headache, hyperglycemia, and fever.
+Common atovaquone toxicities include nausea, vomiting, diarrhea, rash, headache, hepatotoxicity, and fever.
 Drug interactions between anticonvulsants and antiretroviral agents should be evaluated carefully; if necessary, doses should be adjusted or alternative anticonvulsants should be used.

 Managing Treatment Failure